JustinLamMSFT/microsoft/microsoft-365/project/project-management.md

 ## Share insights to keep everyone on the same page

-Use Microsoft Power BI to create and share rich interactive dashboards that visualize all aspects of your project.[<sup>2</sup>](https://www.microsoft.com/en-us/microsoft-365/project/project-management?rtc=1#footnotes)
+Use Microsoft Power BI to create and share rich interactive dashboards that visualize all aspects of your project.<sup><a aria-label="Footnote 2" href="https://www.microsoft.com/en-us/microsoft-365/project/project-management#footnote2" class="ms-rte-link">2</a></sup>

 ## Start quickly with built-in templates